 A variety of implements can be used to Beat food: manual implements such as a fork, spoon, manual egg-beater or whisk (though when it’s done with a whisk, it’s often referred to as “whisking.”)
 The spoons can be metal, wood or plastic.
 You can also Beat with electrical devices such as a stand or hand electric mixer, food processor or blender.

-1 minute of beating with an eclectic mixer equals 100 goes at it by hand.
+One minute of beating with an eclectic mixer equals one hundred “goes” at it by hand.

 Egg proteins are made up of hydrophilic and hydrophobic amino acids.
 “Hydrophilic” means “likes water”; “hydrophobic” means “doesn’t like water.”